preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 On each tab a Metrics block is placed, with the following settings:

-**Usage**:
-For this tab the Scope is set to "User Activity",  with the following Metrics:
+**Usage**: For this tab the Scope is set to "User Activity",  with the following Metrics:

 .. image:: dashboard-example-tab-usage.png

-**Page Status**:
-Here the setting for Scope is "Pages" with the following Metrics:
+**Page Status**: Here the setting for Scope is "Pages" with the following Metrics:

 .. image:: dashboard-example-tab-page-status.png

-**Underused Content**
-The Scope for this is also set to page, but this time the following Metrics:
+**Underused Content**: The Scope for this is also set to page, but this time the following Metrics:

 .. image:: dashboard-example-tab-page-underused.png

-**Reach**
-On the Reach tab, two Metrics blocks are added.
+**Reach**: On the Reach tab, two Metrics blocks are added.

 For the "Global News Reach", the Scope is set this way: